What is Epiq Chat Connector for Microsoft Teams? Overcoming eDiscovery Challenges of Modern Chat Messages

 One tool that many organizations have adopted is Microsoft Teams.
 Companies have turned to this platform to integrate people, content, and tools to continue to be collaborative, engaged, and effective.
 Epiq has developed a groundbreaking Compliance Connector that streamlines compliance and eDiscovery functions with Microsoft Teams deployment.
 Below is a guide to help understand what the Epiq Compliance Connector is and how it can be used by organizations in their eDiscovery and information governance programs.

-How does the Compliance Connector and Microsoft Teams work together?
+How does the Chat Connector and Microsoft Teams work together?

 Microsoft Teams allows for information sharing in real time through functions like private chats, group chats, and videoconferencing.
 Within the Teams platform, users can send messages to each other individually and in larger groups as well as send pictures, documents, and links to files stored on the Teams platform.
 Information exchange can also be deployed through a screen-sharing functionality within a specific project team, allowing for an easy and secure way to share documents.
 Teams has a feature that allows users to edit or delete messages at any time after they are sent.